sudo-rm-force/InstaVote/README.md

 4. AzureSQL to maintain voter database

 So our product will result in a user friendly DApp that allows the voter to vote freely and makes the election process less cumbersome.

+## Setup Instructions (For development environments)

+1. Download and initiate `ganache-cli` or `ganache gui`
+2. Import the ganache accounts to your metamask and connect it to localhost:8545 network
+3. Run `truffle migrate --reset`
+4. Run `node build.js`
+5. Start sql server using `cd server && node app.js`
+6. Start client portal using `cd client && npm start`
+7. Start admin portal using `cd admin && npm start`